encukou/freezeyt/README.md

 ### URL finding

-`freezeyt` discovers pages in the application it freezes by scanning the application's pages for links.
+`freezeyt` discovers new links in the application by url finders.
+Url finders are functions whose goal is to find url of specific MIME type.
-By default, HTML and CSS pages are scanned this way.
-It is possible to customize the scanning or turn it off by setting `url_finders` in the configuration.
-For example, the default scanners would be specified as:
+`freezeyt` offer different configuration options to use url finders:

+* use predefined url finders for `text/html` or `text/css` (default),
+* define your own url finder as your function,
+* turn off some of finders (section below)

+Example of configuration:

 ```yaml
 url_finders: